BwendyGames/Grape-Twine-API/README.md

 # Grape Twine API

- API that connects to a hugging face "space".
-This is designed for chat bots., but the process is likely simmilar for any space.
+ Server, in my case for a Twine Sugarcube integration, that connects to a hugging face "space".
+This is designed for chat bots, but the process is likely simmilar for any space.